-On March 1, 1896, French physicist Henri Becquerel while experimenting with X-rays and photographic plates discovered radioactivity along with Marie Sk?odowska-Curie and Pierre Curie, for which all three won the 1903 Nobel Prize in Physics.
+On March 1, 1896, French physicist Henri Becquerel while experimenting with X-rays and photographic plates discovered radioactivity along with Marie Curie and Pierre Curie, for which all three won the 1903 Nobel Prize in Physics.

 However, his interest in the emission of light of one color following a body’s exposure to light of another color, phosphorescence, developed early as well.
 Becquerel assumed that that phosphorescent materials, such as some uranium salts, might emit penetrating X-ray-like radiation when illuminated by bright sunlight.
 He was highly influenced and motivated by the huge wave of excitement, that established in the scientific community, after Wilhelm Conrad Röntgen discovered X-rays in the 1890s.
 Becquerel first heard about Roentgen’s discovery in January 1896 at a meeting of the French Academy of Sciences.
 After learning about Roentgen’s findings, Becquerel began connecting the two fields of research and started preparing experiments.

+In 1896, Becquerel discovered radioactivity by chance, while researching the fluorescence of uranium salts.
 He wrapped photographic plates in black paper so that sunlight could not reach them.
 Then, Becquerel placed the crystals of uranium salt on top of the wrapped plates, and put the whole setup outside in the sun.
 When he developed the plates, he saw an outline of the crystals.
 He also placed objects such as coins or cut out metal shapes between the crystals and the photographic plate, and found that he could produce outlines of those shapes on the photographic plates.
 As a result, Becquerel assumed that his idea was correct and that the phosphorescent uranium salts absorbed sunlight and emitted a penetrating radiation similar to x-rays.

 This accidental discovery belongs to one of the most important findings in physics, but until this day it it not clear, why Becquerel even developed the plates even though he expected no good result.
-Howeber, two months later, he figured out that it was indeed the element uranium that emitted the radiation and that his rays could be deflected by electric or magnetic fields.
+However, two months later, he figured out that it was indeed the element uranium that emitted the radiation and that his rays could be deflected by electric or magnetic fields.
 In the following years, Marie and Pierre Curie figured out how to measure the intensity of the radioactivity, and soon found other radioactive elements: polonium, thorium and radium.
 Furtherly, the rays were separated into alpha, beta and gamma radiation by Ernest Rutherford.
 In 1903, Becquerel and the Curies shared Nobel Prize for their work on radioactivity.

 References and Further Reading: